Embedding theorems for random graphs with specified degrees: The coupling procedure

 Lemma~\ref{lem:G(n,d)} (with $m=\norm{\bfd}_1/2$) immediately implies the following corollary.

 \begin{corollary} Let $G$ be the output of $\textsc{SeqSample-D}({\bf d})$.
 Then $G \sim \G(n, {\bf d})$. \end{corollary}

-We need the following lemma, which follows by standard concentration results and can be found in~\cite[Lemma 4]{gao2022sandwiching}.
-(We correct two obvious typos that are present in~\cite[Lemma 4]{gao2022sandwiching}: the probability bounds in parts (a,c) were ``$\ge$'' instead of ``$\le$''.)
+We need the following lemma, which follows by standard concentration results and can be found in~\cite[Lemma 4]{gao2022sandwiching}. \jt{We use $\Bin(K, p)$ to denote the Binomial distribution with $K$ trials and success probability $p$.} (Note that Lemma 4(c) of~\cite{gao2022sandwiching} only states the upper tail bound of part (c) below; but its proof gives both the upper and lower tail bounds.)